 - Negligent Violation.
-Up to \$10k for each violation. - Applies only to violations occurring after Oct.
-22, 2004. - The IRS takes the position that if there are multiple accounts then there are multiple violations - e.g. a taxpayer who has three different accounts would be liable for \$30,000 of penalty each year.
+Up to \$10k for each violation. - The IRS takes the position that if there are multiple accounts then there are multiple violations - e.g. a taxpayer who has three different accounts would be liable for \$30,000 of penalty each year. - This position has not yet been litigated